How To Find Significantly Low Values

 Q: What is the difference between an outlier and a significantly low value?

 A: All significantly low values can be considered outliers, but not all outliers are necessarily significantly low.
-An outlier simply deviates from the majority of the data.
+So an outlier simply deviates from the majority of the data.
 A significantly low value, in addition to being an outlier, has a statistically low probability of occurring randomly.

 Q: Can I simply remove all values with a z-score below -2?

 A: While a z-score below -2 is often indicative of an outlier, blindly removing all such values can be problematic.
-It's crucial to investigate the cause of these low values before deciding whether to remove them.
+On top of that, it's crucial to investigate the cause of these low values before deciding whether to remove them.
 There might be legitimate reasons for their low values.

 Q: What if my data isn't normally distributed?

-A: If your data doesn't follow a normal distribution, methods like the IQR method or robust statistical methods are preferred over z-score analysis or Grubbs' test.
-Consider using non-parametric tests when analyzing such data.
+A: If your data doesn't follow a normal distribution, methods like the IQR method or reliable statistical methods are preferred over z-score analysis or Grubbs' test.
+Consider using non-parametric tests when analyzing such data Simple as that..

 Q: How do I choose the appropriate method for outlier detection?